Azure/azure-functions-sql-extension/docs/SetupGuide_Python.md

 Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](./GeneralSetup.md#create-a-sql-server).

-- Open your app in VS Code
+- Open your project in VS Code
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger ->  (Provide a function name) -> anonymous
 - In the file that opens (`__init__.py`), replace the `def main(req: func.HttpRequest) -> func.HttpResponse:` block with the below code.
 Note that the casing of the Object field names and the table column names must match.